anjumarshia/Technical-Assessment/README.md

 2. Python for API

 Python code is present in UserRegistration.py
-To create new user using API as mentioned passing the new user values using json file Results of the API testing is in ApiTest Results.docx
+To create new user using API as mentioned passing the new user values using json file.
+Results of the API testing is in ApiTest Results.docx